tzymni/pixel-fox/README.md

 cp src/.env-copy src/.env
 ```

-Edit the file to match your database configuration and other Laravel environment settings.
+Edit the file to match your database configuration and other Laravel environment settings including RabbitMQ settings.

 ---